 • Wash, wipe and store dishes

-• Remove the sheets (if you are in a premium mobile home or if you have taken the bed linen rental service) and place them at the foot of the bed
+• Remove the sheets (if you are in a premium mobile home or if you have taken the sheet rental service) and place them at the foot of the bed

 • Fold blankets over beds